-- Only apply pesticides that are legally registered at all levels of jurisdiction. - Only apply pesticides that are legally registered for use on the facility (for example, do not apply pesticides labeled for agricultural uses even though they may have the same active ingredient). - Apply according to manufacturer recommendations as seen on label.
+- Only apply pesticides that are legally registered at all levels of jurisdiction. - Only apply pesticides that are legally registered for use on the facility (for example, do not apply pesticides labeled for agricultural even though they may have the same active ingredient). - Follow the pesticide label. - Handle pesticides safely. - Keep accurate records. - Pesticides must be applied by licensed pesticide applicator with a license in good standing.